-On Thursday 8 June, we will be joined by an esteemed faculty, co-chaired by Dr Claire Martin (Royal Papworth Hospital, UK) and Prof Josef Kautzner (Charles University Medical School, Czech Republic) and who will present and discuss a series of topics surrounding the clinical evidence behind pulsed field ablation (PFA).
+In this engaging video series, we are joined by an esteemed faculty, co-chaired by Dr Claire Martin (Royal Papworth Hospital, UK) and Prof Josef Kautzner (Charles University Medical School, Czech Republic) who will present and discuss a series of topics surrounding the clinical evidence behind pulsed field ablation (PFA).

-Dr Vivek Reddy (The Mount Sinai Hospital, US) and Dr Boris Schmidt (Centrum Bethanien, Germany) will provide an overview of two clinical trials: MANIFEST-PF and EUPORIA.
-They will cover the trial design and the main outcomes in detail, discussing the overall efficacy of this technology and any safety considerations highlighted in the data.
+Dr Vivek Reddy (The Mount Sinai Hospital, US) and Dr Boris Schmidt (Centrum Bethanien, Germany) provide an overview focusing on two clinical trials: MANIFEST-PF and EUPORIA.
+They cover the trial design and the main outcomes in detail, discussing the overall efficacy of this technology and any safety considerations highlighted in the data.

-The latter part of the broadcast Dr Mattias Duytschaever (University of Ghent, Belgium) will turn to the fast evolving field of PFA and a look into the different PFA systems, whilst also touching on emerging clinical data and technologies such as PULSED-AF, InspIRE & smartfIRE and ADVENT & ADVANTAGE.
+In the latter part of this series, Dr Mattias Duytschaever (University of Ghent, Belgium) will dive into the fast evolving field of PFA and a look into the different PFA systems, whilst also touching on emerging clinical data and technologies such as PULSED-AF, InspIRE & smartfIRE and ADVENT & ADVANTAGE.

 Key Learning Objectives

 - Recall the advantages of pulse field ablation over other technologies

 - Summarise the design, efficacy and safety findings of relevant clinical trial data evaluating the efficacy and safety of pulse field ablation technology

 - Compare different PFA systems and emerging technologies

 - Evaluate the evolving landscape of Pulse Field Ablation technologies